Brian J. Burke, Ph.D.

 Background

 Brian J. Burke is an Associate Professor in the Goodnight Family Sustainable Development Department at Appalachian State University.
 After receiving his Ph.D. in Anthropology from the University of Arizona, he served as a post-doctoral researcher with the Coweeta Listening Project at the University of Georgia and the Coweeta Long Term Ecological Research (LTER) Program.
 His research aims to support movements for social justice, environmental sustainability, and solidarity economies by examining their ethical visions, strategies, and the challenges they face.
 Drawing on post-structural political economy and political ecology, he is particularly interested in the ways that material and socio-cultural dynamics work together to constrain and enable change.
 His work has included projects on urban environmental activism and appropriate technologies on the US-Mexico border, rural cooperatives in Brazil and Paraguay, alternative economies in Colombia, and environmental knowledge production in southern Appalachia.
+He is currently engaged in a long-term, participatory research project to understand how traditional, sustainable farming systems are vulnerable to climate change, demographic change, and policy change, and to identify desirable adaptation options.

 Representative Publications